jackred/Cooking_Obsidian_Repo/Recipe/Main Dish/Galette Bretonne.md

 	- Close the galette
 	- Repeat to fill the tray
 	- Put them in the oven at 150°C for a few minutes (until the cheese melt)
-- During this time, put as many eggs as there's galette in the oven in a pan with the [[Butter]] or the [[Olive Oil]], for a feww minutes until they're ready
+- During this time, put as many eggs as there's galette in the oven in a pan with the [[Butter]] or the [[Oil]], for a feww minutes until they're ready
 - Take the galette out of the oven, and put one egg on top of each
 - Repeat if you have more galette